-The last several articles I have posted here have been reflections on the variants of socialism: both traditional marxism and reformism.
+In previous articles, I have reflected on the variants of socialism: both traditional marxism and reformism.
 I have observed that the orthodox marxists are adamant in their opposition to deviations from revolutionary attempts to establish a system of the public ownership of the means of production.
 However, the fact of the matter is that these orthodox marxists are a rare breed in the modern world, as the terms of the debate have shifted over time.

 The new and popular face of socialism, at least by name, is so-called Democratic Socialism, which is either popular-based interventionism or a revitalized and repackaged reformism.
 This depends on the particular representative.
 Elizabeth Warren, for instance, might be considered a left-wing interventionist while the newest political phenomenon, Alexandria Ocasio-Cortez, might be more a socialist of the reformist persuasion.
 Nevertheless, both of these adopt and find promise in the Democratic Socialism label.